Francis Gerald Abaya: Political career

 Abaya entered politics in 2013 when he ran as congressman for Cavite's 1st District under the Liberal Party.
 The seat was vacant since October 2012 due to the resignation of his brother, Joseph Emilio Abaya, to serve as Transportation Secretary.
 Abaya won the seat gaining 94,283 votes or 67.96% of the total valid votes cast.
 In the 16th Congress, he was the vice-chairman of the House Committee on Information and Communications Technology; and assistant majority leader of the Committee on Rules.
 He also authored and filed a bill that would reinstate the mandatory Reserve Officers' Training Corps in all colleges and universities.

 In the 2016 general elections, Abaya ran again for a second term as congressman and won.
 He also helped in the presidential campaign of Liberal Party candidate Mar Roxas.
 In the 17th Congress, he served as the vice-chairman of the House Committees on Climate Change, Information and Communications Technology, and Science and Technology.

 Abaya ran again in the 2019 House of Representatives elections and won with 78.56% of his district's votes.
-In the current 18th Congress, Abaya is serving as the chairman of the House Special Committee on Bases Conversion; vice-chairman of the Committees on Climate Change, Information and Communications Technology, and Science and Technology; and member of the Committees on Government Enterprises and Privatization, Housing and Urban Development, and Social Services.
-He is among the 12 members of the opposition Liberal Party that joined the “Super Majority Coalition” of the House of Representatives which is dominated by allies of President Rodrigo Duterte.
+In the 18th Congress, Abaya served as the chairman of the House Special Committee on Bases Conversion; vice-chairman of the Committees on Climate Change, Information and Communications Technology, and Science and Technology; and member of the Committees on Government Enterprises and Privatization, Housing and Urban Development, and Social Services.
+He was among the 12 members of the opposition Liberal Party that joined the “Super Majority Coalition” of the House of Representatives dominated by allies of President Rodrigo Duterte.

 Personal life

-Abaya is married to a physician and they have 3 children.
+Abaya is married to a physician Nadia Khoo-Abaya and they have 3 children.

 He is a member of the United Architects of the Philippines and a fellow at the Philippine Institute for Architects.